 The school has also made progress in supporting teachers more holistically by communicating how Voices is grounded in the Mission and Vision and cares very deeply about both student results and teacher well-being.
-The school has organized staff events to support morale and hosted one Day of Practice focused on establishing boundaries and finding joy in the work, and another Day of Practice with a Cognitive Behavior Therapist who provided tips for managing work stresses.
+The school has organized staff events to support morale, provided substitutes for planning time when needed, hosted one Day of Practice focused on establishing boundaries and finding joy in the work, and another Day of Practice with a Cognitive Behavior Therapist who provided tips for managing work stresses.
 The Voices Network team also met with teachers for empathy interviews to rebuild connections and help teachers to not feel so isolated.
 Team Z (Instruction) has also been able to be back on campus to provide support for teachers.
 These practices will be continued next year.